 There are some tests that help figure out what's going on, including a new blood test.
 But the most common way your doctor makes a diagnosis is with a bit of detective work.

 Identify Your Symptoms

 Your doctor will ask for the details of what's bothering you.
-He'll compare that with a set of symptoms known as the Rome IV Criteria.
+They'll compare that with a set of symptoms known as the Rome IV Criteria.

 To meet the standard, your belly pain needs to have been a problem for at least 6 months.
 And in the last 3 months, you'll have noticed it at least 1 day per week.

 You also need to have two of these symptoms:

 - Your belly pain is related to a bowel movement.

 - When you have pain or discomfort, your bowel movements are either more or less frequent than usual.